Gore Canyon: Whitewater

 Gore Canyon is also famous for its wild class V whitewater.
 "Captain" Samuel Adams considered it unnavigable by boat during his expedition in the 19th century.
 The construction of the railroad has added boulders and other hazards that have since made the river even more difficult.

 Today, expert kayakers and rafters frequent the canyon, and now even hold a river festival including races and other river celebrations.The Gore Canyon Whitewater Festival is held every year on the third Saturday of August and is also the host of the US National White Water Rafting Championship.
 Gore Canyon was first rafted in the 1970s, and now is even available as a commercial river raft trip.
 Historically the canyon has been run commercially by multiple companies including Timberline adventures, Arkansas Valley Adventure(AVA), and Liquid Descent.
-Currently the canyon is run commercially by Liquid Descent.
+Currently the canyon is run commercially by Liquid Descent and Downstream Adventures.
 Most outfitters agree that Gore Canyon's whitewater is the wildest commercially available whitewater rafting in the state of Colorado, and perhaps in the nation.
 Those who are brave enough to raft or kayak Gore Canyon will run rapids such as Gore Rapid, Pyrite, and Tunnel Falls.
 This is true wild water, so for those who are not expert river runners, Gore Canyon is considered a very dangerous section of the Colorado River.